Dual-award between The University of Manchester and Peking University

 Students will receive high-quality academic supervision from experienced researchers at both universities and spend two years based at each institution as part of the four-year programme.

-Admission for the second cohort of students for The University of Manchester and Peking University Dual Award PhD programme is currently being rolled out.
+Admission for the second cohort of students for The University of Manchester and Peking University Dual Award PhD programme has closed now.
+Further information on the next cohort’s recruitment will be shared in autumn 2026.

 Funding